-When you are out viewing your next potential HMO investment (house in multiple occupation), you want to be thinking hard about room sizes.
-Firstly you need to think about whether the bedrooms are a double or a single (or something in between).
-You need to make sure the kitchen will fit the needs of your tenants and you need to make sure that the lounge will seat everyone comfortably.
-If you get everything right then you will find tenants faster and they will stay for longer.
+With HMOs, you need to think hard about room sizes.
+Do you need doubles or singles or something in between?
+The kitchen needs to fit the needs of your tenants and you need to make sure that the lounge will seat everyone comfortably.
+Get everything right then your tenants will stay put.

 Today we’re going to be looking at room sizes in HMOs – three things that you really don’t want to forget about when you’re out viewing your next potential property to for renting to multiple tenants.

 The first thing you want to be looking at when you’re out there viewing properties as a potential multiple occupancy homes are bedroom sizes.
 This is very important when it comes to renting the property out quickly, to the right tenants and for long periods of time.
 If the bedrooms are too small, you’re going to struggle to get them let.

 On the other hand, you don’t want the bedrooms to be too big as that would be a waste of space.
 If you have a room which is gigantic (relatively speaking) then you might want to chop that room in half, utilising the space as two bedrooms.

 Ideal Room Sizes: Bedrooms

 With this in mind, you should ideally be looking at bedroom sizes of a minimum of six and a half metres squared for a single room and eight square metres for a double.
 Of course, there aren’t standard room sizes in houses and more often than not you’re not going to find somewhere that fits perfectly into this formula so sometimes you have to think a bit creatively.
 If you have a rectangular room or say the room is seven or seven and a half square metres, instead of a single or double bed you should be looking at three-quarter, double sized bed.
 Of course in this scenario, you should also be thinking in terms of pricing the room cheaper than you would if it were a full sized double.